Skip to main content

 Foot and Mouth Disease (FMD) is a reportable, severe, and highly contagious viral disease.
 This virus causes illness in cows, pigs, goats, sheep, deer, and other cloven-hooved animals, Horses, dogs, and cats are not affected.
 FMD is not a public health or food safety threat and is not related to hand, foot, and mouth disease, a childhood disease caused by a different virus.
 FMD has been eradicated in the US since 1929 but many countries continue to battle the disease.

-FMD is considered a foreign animal disease and if detected would require an immediate federal-state response to contain, control, and eradicate.
+FMD is considered a foreign animal disease and if detected would require an immediate federal-state response to contain, control, and eradicate it.
 The Illinois Department of Agriculture continues to work with the federal government, industry stakeholders, and producers to prevent FMD.

 Anyone working with these species should familiarize themselves with the symptoms associated with FMD: